arl/bitfield/README.md

 ### Supported field types

-The types of the field in the input filefield of a type in the original These are the types
+These are the allowed types for the fields of the input struct:
  - bool
  - uint8
  - uint16
  - uint32
  - uint64

-`bool` can only be defined with a 1-bit wide field.
+`bool` can only be defined on a 1-bit wide field.

-`bitfield` automatically uses the smallest unsigned integer to accomodate for all the bits.
+For the generated type, `bitfield` automatically uses the smallest unsigned integer to accomodate for all the bits of the field.

 ### Bit fields with anonymous unions